HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Third-party tracking

 Online tracking is often done through third-party libraries.
 These libraries usually provide some (useful) service, but in the process some of them also generate a unique identifier for each user, which can then be used to follow and profile users across websites.
 The <a hreflang="en" href="https://whotracks.me/">WhoTracksMe</a> project is dedicated to discovering the most widely deployed online trackers.
-We use WhoTracksMe's classification of trackers but restrict ourselves to four <a hreflang="en" href="https://whotracks.me/blog/tracker_categories.html">categories</a>: _advertising_, _pornvertising_, _site analytics_ and _social media_.
+We use WhoTracksMe's classification of trackers but restrict ourselves to four <a hreflang="en" href="https://whotracks.me/blog/tracker_categories.html">categories</a>, because they are the most likely to cover services where tracking is part of the primary purpose: _advertising_, _pornvertising_, _site analytics_ and _social media_.

-{# TODO - Can you explain _why_ you are restricting yourselves to just those four categories? #}

 {{ figure_markup(
   image="most_common_trackers.png",